divayg/First_Contribution/README.md

 For Example:
 `git commit -m "Add John Doe to contributors list"`

-_Caution:_ Don't forget to add `-m` it specifies message to commit.If you forget it will take you to vim terminal which difficult to operate.
+__Caution:__ Don't forget to add `-m` it specifies message to commit.If you forget it will take you to vim terminal which is difficult to operate.

 ## 5.Push changes to GitHub